folio-org/ui-eholdings/docs/data-layer.md

 ## Motivation

-When we started building eHoldings project we knew that we wanted our data layer to have certain features that were not available in Stripes Connect.
+When we started building eHoldings we knew that we wanted our data layer to have certain features that were not available in Stripes Connect.
 At the time, Stripes Connect was tightly coupled to CQL and the static manifest files that it provided were not flexible enough for the error states that we wanted to surface in our components.